SonOfLilit/arcade/doc/examples/platform_tutorial/step_02.rst

     The arcade library has a few built-in :ref:`resources` so we can run examples without downloading images.
-If you see code samples where sprites are loaded beginning with "resources", that's what's being referenced.
+If you see code samples where sprites are loaded beginning with ":resources:", that's what's being referenced.

+    To use your own images, just give a path to your own image file, without a ":" prefix.

 Next, we need to tell *where* the sprite goes.
 You can use the attributes ``center_x`` and ``center_y`` to position the sprite.
 You can also use ``top``,